xulihang/ImageTrans_plugins/deepseekOCR/readme.md

 A VLM model plugin for OCR and layout detection.

-By default, it uses Silconflow's API to use Deepseek-OCR.
+By default, it uses Siliconflow's API to use Deepseek-OCR.

 You can host your own model using tools like vLM, Ollama and deepseek-ocr.rs.